 Her teaching goal was to have her medical students and research fellows learn to appreciate problems in a logical way, to understand how they work and why.
 She encouraged them to work out answers to puzzles rather than simply memorize facts.

-Dr. Desforges is an authority on anemias, particularly sickle-cell disease and Hodgkin's lymphoma, and has published widely.
+Dr. Desforges was an authority on anemias, particularly sickle-cell disease and Hodgkin's lymphoma, and published widely.
 Over the years, hematologists from around the world would refer their toughest cases to her.